MuhammadHamzaSiddiqui1662/DEX/README.md

-# Sample Hardhat Project
+# Decentralized Crypto Exchange

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a basic Decentralized Exchange using Hardhat.
+It comes with a Dex contract, four mock contracts of tokens used in it, a test for that contract, and scripts that deploys, addTokens, and perform other tasks to that contract.

 After Cloning Run following Commands: